ninekorn/SCCoreSystems-rerelease/README.md

-OCULUS RIFT CV1 only - as per advertised here https://forums.frontier.co.uk/threads/virtual-desktop-program-with-embedded-physics-engine-at-the-press-of-a-button-coming-in-2020.542577/#post-8514927 . currently the keyboard is not working and the microsoft windows voice recognition stopped working.
+OCULUS RIFT CV1 only - NOT WORKING YET FOR ELITE DANGEROUS AS I HAVE A HARD TIME MAKING THE STEAMVR OVERLAY WORK - as per advertised here https://forums.frontier.co.uk/threads/virtual-desktop-program-with-embedded-physics-engine-at-the-press-of-a-button-coming-in-2020.542577/#post-8514927 . currently the keyboard is not working and the microsoft windows voice recognition stopped working.
 I have coded this program and used as reference many sources from the internet and normally i try to reference it all when i program.

 # SCCoreSystems-rerelease